maryammohebbi/TodoList-with-React-and-Tailwind/README.md

 <p>A todolist app using react.js, redux toolkit and tailwindcss.
-And also using json-server package as database</p>
+And also using supabase as database</p>

 <div>
     <img src="/todo-app-1.png"/>